aldebaran/qibuild/doc/source/advanced/cfg/qibuild_xml_syntax.rst

 Note the ``version`` attribute of the ``qibuild`` node.
-It will be used for backward compatibility in case the format syntax changes.
+It will be used for backward compatibility in case the format changes.

 It accepts: